sebastien-plutniak/archeofrag.gui/README.md

 archeofrag.gui: Spatial Analysis in Archaeology from Refitting Fragments (GUI)
 =====

-An R 'Shiny' application to access the functionalities and datasets of the 'archeofrag' package for spatial analysis in archaeology from refitting data.
-Quick and seamless exploration of archaeological refitting datasets, focusing on connection relationships only (i.e. physical refits).
-Features include: built-in documentation and convenient workflow, plot generation and export, R code generation to re-execute the simulations in R and ensure reproducibility, support for parallel computing to speed up computation.
+A 'Shiny' application to access the functionalities and datasets of the 'archeofrag' package for spatial analysis in archaeology from refitting data.
+Quick and seamless exploration of archaeological refitting datasets, focusing on physical refits only.
+Features include: built-in documentation and convenient workflow, plot generation and exports, exploration of spatial units merging solutions, simulation of archaeological site formation processes, support for parallel computing, R code generation to re-execute simulations and ensure reproducibility, code generation for the 'openMOLE' model exploration software.
 A demonstration version of the app is available [online](https://analytics.huma-num.fr/Sebastien.Plutniak/archeofrag).

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)